learn-co-curriculum/hs-github-lab/README.md

 ## Github Workshop

 The goal of the workshop is to add the code that we created in the last lab to Github.
 We use [Github](https://github.com/) to store all of our code and share it with others.
-You should have already set up a Github account on day one of classes.
+You should have already set up a Github account at the beginning of class.

 ### Setting up your project on Github